ZIP (file format): Version history

 The .ZIP File Format Specification has its own version number, which does not necessarily correspond to the version numbers for the PKZIP tool, especially with PKZIP 6 or later.
 At various times, PKWARE has added preliminary features that allow PKZIP products to extract archives using advanced features, but PKZIP products that create such archives are not made available until the next major release.
 Other companies or organizations support the PKWARE specifications at their own pace.

 The .ZIP file format specification is formally named "APPNOTE - .ZIP File Format Specification" and it is published on the PKWARE.com website since the late 1990s.
 Several versions of the specification were not published.
 Specifications of some features such as BZIP2 compression, strong encryption specification and others were published by PKWARE a few years after their creation.
 The URL of the online specification was changed several times on the PKWARE website.

-A summary of key advances in various versions of the PKWARE specification:
+A summary of key advances in various versions of the PKWARE software and/or specification: